 Make the most of the above-the-fold real estate

-Ads placed at the top of newsletters historically drive more clicks and revenue for publishers.
+Yield optimization best practices indicate that placing ads placed at the top of newsletters can drive the best results.
+Historically these ads drive more clicks and revenue for publishers.
 Since they’re the first ones people see, they’re more valuable to bid on.

 It’s simple.
 Make sure that above-the-fold real estate is full of high-quality content, including ads, so it catches the eye and generates impressions – before readers even scroll down or start clicking.